QUOTES-Reactions to report Gov. Cuomo sexually harassed multiple women, broke laws | Politics

 Politicians and former aides responded to the news of the New York attorney general's finding that Governor Andrew Cuomo sexually harassed multiple women and violated federal and state laws while creating a "climate of fear" in the workplace.

-Here are some of their statements and social media posts: CHARLOTTE BENNETT, A FORMER CUOMO AIDE WHO MADE SOME OF THE ACCUSATIONS INVESTIGATED, ON TWITTER "Resign, @NYGovCuomo."
+Here are some of their statements and social media posts: CHARLOTTE BENNETT, A FORMER CUOMO AIDE WHO MADE SOME OF THE ACCUSATIONS INVESTIGATED, ON TWITTER "We have the facts. @NYGovCuomo broke federal & state law when he sexually harassed me & other current & former staff.
+I do not want an apology — I want accountability and an end to victim-blaming.
+NYS Assembly Speaker @CarlHeastie, it’s time you do the right thing: impeach him."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)